davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Total Query Limit

-A Peer limits the total number of records a range or JSON (rich) query will ever return.
-This is configured in the core.yaml file of a peer
+A peer limits the total number of records a range or JSON (rich) query will return in order to avoid runaway situations.
+This is configured in the core.yaml file of a peer:

 ```yaml